Cutting with a Fiber Laser

-Our range of quality manufactured Pulsed and CW Fiber Lasers can be used for cutting metals, graphite composites, ceramics, gemstones and plastics.
+SPI Lasers’ range of quality manufactured Pulsed and CW Fiber Lasers can be used for cutting metals, graphite composites, ceramics, gemstones, plastics and other materials too.
+Cutting is a standard application of our fiber lasers and just one of many industrial manufacturing applications our fiber lasers are capable of producing.

-Our global applications labs can also assist you to source the most efficient Fiber Laser solution(s) to meet your specific requirements.
+Our global applications labs can also assist you to source the most efficient Fiber Laser solutions to meet your specific requirements.
+Contact us for details, we can even arrange for the trial of a laser, if this would be beneficial.

 For Laser cutting, the beam must be focused by a lens to a small spot size, typically 25-100µm in diameter for fine cutting and 100um to 300µm diameter for thicker section cutting.
 Coaxial gas is delivered just above the Laser focus by a nozzle that surrounds the Laser beam.
 This helps to keep the optics clean and improves the cutting process by pushing vaporised and liquified material out through the kerf.
 Gases such as oxygen and air are used to promote the cutting of ferrous alloys and cellulose materials.
 Air is often used with plastics.
 High-pressure inert gas is used when cutting some metals to leave an unoxidised edge with little dross.